Publications that make use of David Grove's ideas

 Chapter authors: Vlastimil Švec, Jan Nehyba, Petr Svojanovský, James Lawley, Radim Šíp, Eva Minaříková, Blanka Pravdová, Barbora Šimůnková, Jan Slavík.

-A preview of the book is available and the full book is available free of charge.
-Please contact Barbara Šimůnkovou: Simunkova.B@gmail.com
+A preview of the book is available and the full book is available free of charge from Barbara Šimůnkovou: Simunkova.B@gmail.com

-An eBook in English version is forthcoming, Becoming a teacher: The dance between tacit and explicit knowledge.
+(Eds.).
+(2017).
+Becoming a teacher: The dance between tacit and explicit knowledge

 (2010).
 How Clean Is Our Language?
 Training and Development in Australia